thomas-sittler/jekyll-now/_posts/2018-03-14-oxford-libraries.md

 I was supposed to meet my friends at the law library, in the St Cross building.
 Having arrived early, I told them I was on floor 2, by the windows, in the Mark Twain section.
 In retrospect, sitting in the Mark Twain section of the law library should, perhaps, have raised some red flags.
 My  friends messaged protesting they could not find me.
 I told them to just walk around until they saw me, noting that this library is not that fucking big, come on.
 It further transpired that the law library has no floor 2.

-English Faculty Library: 6/10, very bright, comfortable chairs.
-In the same building as the law library, and looks _very_ similar to it:
+English Faculty Library: 6/10, bright, comfortable chairs.
+In the same building as the law library, and in pictures looks _very_ similar to it:

 ![](../images/bodleian-law-english.png)